 Knight's Kupboard food pantry curbside pickup

 - What: WVC Knights Kupboard food pantry is offering curbside pickup.
 Students can pick up prepackaged boxes containing food and hygiene items for students (diapers will also be available if needed).
 Students will be able to get supplies without getting out of their vehicle by providing their name and student ID.
 Social distancing and safety practices will be in place to ensure everyone’s safety.

-- When: Every Wednesday from 11 a.m. to 1 p.m.
-By appointment only, service will resume Fall quarter.
+- When: Every Wednesday from 11 a.m. to 1 p.m. or by appointment, Contact counselors if needed.